-3. Select the file you want to upload and then click Open.
+- Select the file you want to upload and then click Open.
 By default, the file selection window only displays DOCx Files (.docx) files.
-To select a different file type, click the drop-down and select a different type, or select All files.
+To select a different file type, click the drop-down and select a different type, or select All files. - 4.
+Save or publish your changes to upload the file.